Controlling boyfriends appear attentive but watch out for signs of ownership and control

 I am not my own person any more, and I have got to the point where I fear spending any time with him.
 I can’t talk to him about the way I feel as he is very defensive and I always end up feeling sorry for him.
 He says thing like – ‘We are OK when we are on our own – just the 2 of us’, and – ‘I am only looking out for you because I care about you so much’.

-You don’t need to give a long drawn out explanation as to why you are leaving
+So don’t give a long drawn out explanation as to why you are leaving

 Please follow your gut instincts.
 This is something that I did not do and I spent several wasted years of unhappiness.
 Controlling men (and women of course) know how to confuse you into thinking that they are nice really.
 They use the build-them-up knock-them-down technique.
 I.e. being nice one minute and then not the next.